-In 2022 around 380 high risk suppliers were identified, and 14 audits took place with the majority performed in China and Brazil.
+In 2023, 24 audits took place with the majority performed in China and Brazil.
 From these audits, findings in the main risk areas related to safety regulations and working hours specifically.
 For all findings action plans are in place and we are following up to ensure implementation and resolution of the issues.